 It is recommended to install the chrony NTP client on both robots and desktops in order to keep their time synchronized.
-By default, robots do not ship with chrony installed.
-To install chrony on Ubuntu:
+By default, robots do ship with chrony installed, but did not initially.
+To install chrony in Ubuntu on an older robot:

 > sudo apt-get update > sudo apt-get install chrony

 Fetch and Freight use upstart to start and manage various services on the robot.
 The following upstart services start when the robot is booted:

 starts robot drivers, requires roscore